maniospas/pygrank/docs/basics/postprocessors.md

 which aim to make node scores adhere to some fairness constraint, such as disparate impact.

-## Example

-Let us consider a simple scenario where we want the graph signal outputted by a filter to always be normalized so that its largest node score is one.
-For this, we consider a graph `G`, signal `signal` and filter `alg`, and will use the postprocessor `Normalize`.
-For convenience, some postprocessors supply a `transform` method that can be applied on graph signals like so:
+Let us consider a simple toy scenario where we want the graph signal outputted by a filter to always be normalized so that its largest node score is one.
+For graph `G`, signal `signal` and filter `alg`, and can use the postprocessor `Normalize("max")`.
+For convenience, simpler postprocessors like this one supply a method to transform graph signals like so:

 ```python
 scores = alg(graph, signal)